 My mascara is Serge Lutens Eye for Eye.
 It’s very expensive, but it’s so good.
 It coats each individual lash with the perfect amount of mascara.
-It costs a lot, but it makes such a big difference; it's the only non-clumping one that I’ve managed to find and it last forever.
-I've also been doing a lot of turquoise eye shadow, the YSL Ombres 5 Lumières #5, in a sort Egyptian way, but you can’t do that and red lipstick—it’s one or the other.
-I actually got this turquoise quad because I had just bought these turquoise sheer Fogal stockings with polka dots, and I knew I couldn’t leave the house in the stockings without sort of balancing the color on my face… I’m big into balance.
+It's the only non-clumping one that I’ve managed to find and it last forever.
+I've also been using a lot of turquoise eye shadow, the YSL Ombres 5 Lumières #5, in a sort Egyptian way, but you can’t do that and red lipstick—it’s one or the other.
+I actually got this turquoise eyeshadow because I had just bought these turquoise stockings with polka dots, and I knew I couldn’t leave the house in the stockings without sort of balancing the color on my face…Everything has to be balanced.
 I could never have a different color toe polish and a different color finger polish; it would make me crazy.

-I’m obsessed with scents, and I love wearing perfumes; I never leave the house without perfume.
-I wear Chanel N°5 and I mix it with some amber that I picked up in a bazaar in Istanbul, the Grand Bazaar.
+I’m obsessed with scents, and I love wearing perfumes; I never leave the house without scent.
+I wear Chanel N°5 and I mix it with some amber that I picked up in a bazaar in Istanbul.
 It’s sort of expensive but it lasts a long time, and it has the most amazing smell.
 I rub it into my hair, too.
-And, for some reason, it smells really good with Chanel N°5 mixed in.
-My latest discovery is Ambre Nuit by Christian Dior; I think it’s for men, actually.
+And, for some reason, it smells really good with Chanel N°5.
+My latest favorite scent is Ambre Nuit by Christian Dior; I think it’s for men, actually.
 But amber’s my thing.
-I love it… I once read in one of my favorite books, an obscure work by Edith Wharton, that a character smoked amber-scented cigarettes, which I always thought was so amazing…I wish they still made amber-scented cigarettes.
+I love it…A character in one of my favorite books, Twilight Sleep by Edith Wharton, smokes amber-scented cigarettes.
+I wish they still made amber-scented cigarettes.
 I guess I like a heady, 'oriental' scent.

 Oh, and Chapstick!
 Oh my god, Chapstick is the most important thing.
 I have Chapstick everywhere.
 Just, you know, the normal, Original Chapstick.
 It’s the best; it’s the only thing I use.
 It doesn’t dry out your lips—it actually moisturizes them.
 Everything else I’ve tried doesn’t work.
 I mean, sometimes before I go to bed I put on Vaseline.
-Because it’s so icky tasting, I'm less likely to lick it off.
+Because it’s so awful tasting, I'm less likely to lick it off.
 Is that strange?
 I don't know...
 When I was little, I was obsessed with eating Cherry Chapstick.
 [Laughs]"

 —as told to ITG